 - Lowered blood pressure

-According to the AAFA, the majority of reactions caused by medications are more commonly referred to as “adverse reactions to drugs.”
-It adds that there are two main categories of adverse reactions to drugs: a true allergic reaction that involves the immune system and Immunoglobulin E (IgE) antibodies and non-allergic reactions.
+The majority of reactions caused by medications are referred to as “adverse reactions”.
+The AAAAI also notes that there are two main categories of adverse reactions to drugs: a true allergic reaction that involves the immune system and Immunoglobulin E (IgE) antibodies and non-allergic reactions.

 True allergic reactions occur in only a small percentage of people.
-Examples of adverse reactions to drugs that are not considered true allergic reactions include expected (known) side effects, overdosing, and worsening of a known condition, adds the AAFA.
+Examples of adverse reactions to drugs that are not considered true allergic reactions include expected (known) side effects, overdosing, and worsening of the treated condition.

 How to get a drug allergy test

 Your doctor may refer you to an allergy specialist (allergist) if you or your doctor think you may be allergic to a drug or medication.
 Allergists do the necessary testing to find out whether you are allergic to one or more drugs.
 The AAAAI notes that an allergist can sometimes make a clinical diagnosis based only on your medical history and symptoms.

 If you are experiencing an allergic reaction and take multiple drugs or medications at the same time, it may be difficult for the allergist to identify which drug is causing your symptoms.
 In that case, the allergist may recommend stopping one or more drugs until the allergen is confirmed, reports the AAAAI.